 There's a lot of buzz surrounding CBN as a "new cannabinoid."

 While it's technically not new in its discovery, we're learning more and more about its benefits as a minor cannabinoid.
-You'll likely encounter more CBN-focused products on the market, but we're here to remind you to err on the side of caution when it comes to cannabis manufacturers making outlandish health claims especially CBN isolates.
+You'll likely encounter more CBN-focused products on the market such as CBN gummies, but we're here to remind you to err on the side of caution when it comes to cannabis manufacturers making outlandish health claims especially CBN isolates.

 While CBN does show a great deal of potential for supporting the endocannabinoid system, it's not a cure-all compound, and there's certainly not enough evidence to support that it's more powerful on its own as an isolate.